-This report combines the quarterly reports on Form 10-Q for the quarter ended September 30, 2021 of American Assets Trust, Inc., a Maryland corporation, and American Assets Trust, L.P., a Maryland limited partnership, of which American Assets Trust, Inc. is the parent company and sole general partner.
+This report combines the quarterly reports on Form 10-Q for the quarter ended March 31, 2022 of American Assets Trust, Inc., a Maryland corporation, and American Assets Trust, L.P., a Maryland limited partnership, of which American Assets Trust, Inc. is the parent company and sole general partner.
 Unless otherwise indicated or unless the context requires otherwise, all references in this report to "we," "us," "our" or "the company" refer to American Assets Trust, Inc. together with its consolidated subsidiaries, including American Assets Trust, L.P.
-Unless otherwise indicated or unless the context requires otherwise, all references in this report to "our Operating Partnership" or "the Operating Partnership" refer to American Assets Trust, L.P. together with its consolidated subsidiaries
+Unless otherwise indicated or unless the context requires otherwise, all references in this report to "our Operating Partnership" or "the Operating Partnership" refer to American Assets Trust, L.P. together with its consolidated subsidiaries.

 American Assets Trust, Inc. operates as a real estate investment trust, or REIT, and is the sole general partner of the Operating Partnership.
-As of September 30, 2021, American Assets Trust, Inc. owned an approximate 78.8% partnership interest in the Operating Partnership.
+As of March 31, 2022, American Assets Trust, Inc. owned an approximate 78.8% partnership interest in the Operating Partnership.
 The remaining approximately 21.2% partnership interests are owned by non-affiliated investors and certain of our directors and executive officers.
 As the sole general partner of the Operating Partnership, American Assets Trust, Inc. has full, exclusive and complete authority and control over the Operating Partnership's day-to-day management and business, can cause it to enter into certain major transactions, including acquisitions, dispositions and debt refinancings, and can cause changes in its line of business, capital structure and distribution policies.

-The company believes that combining the quarterly reports on Form 10-Q of American Assets Trust, Inc. and the Operating Partnership into a single report will result in the following benefits:
+American Assets Trust, Inc. believes that combining the quarterly reports on Form 10-Q of American Assets Trust, Inc. and the Operating Partnership into a single report will result in the following benefits:

-- better reflects how management and the analyst community view the business as a single operating unit; - enhance investors' understanding of American Assets Trust, Inc. and the Operating Partnership by enabling them to view the business as a whole and in the same manner as management; greater efficiency for American Assets Trust, Inc. and the Operating Partnership and resulting savings in time, effort and expense; and - greater efficiency for investors by reducing duplicative disclosure by providing a single document for their review.
+- better reflects how management and the analyst community view the business as a single operating unit; - enhance investors' understanding of American Assets Trust, Inc. and the Operating Partnership by enabling them to view the business as a whole and in the same manner as management; - · greater efficiency for American Assets Trust, Inc. and the Operating Partnership and resulting savings in time, effort and expense; and - greater efficiency for investors by reducing duplicative disclosure by providing a single document for their review.

-Management operates American Assets Trust, Inc. and the Operating Partnership as one enterprise.
-The management of American Assets Trust, Inc. and the Operating Partnership are the same
+The management of American Assets Trust, Inc. and the Operating Partnership is the same and operates American Assets Trust, Inc. and the Operating Partnership as one enterprise.

 There are certain differences between American Assets Trust, Inc. and the Operating Partnership, which are reflected in the disclosures in this report.
 We believe it is important to understand the differences between American Assets Trust, Inc. and the Operating Partnership in the context of how American Assets Trust, Inc. and the Operating Partnership operate as an interrelated consolidated company.
 American Assets Trust, Inc. is a REIT, whose only material asset is its ownership of partnership interests of the Operating Partnership.
 As a result, American Assets Trust, Inc. does not conduct business itself, other than acting as the sole general partner of the Operating Partnership, issuing public equity from time to time and guaranteeing certain debt of the Operating Partnership.
-American Assets Trust, Inc. itself does not hold any indebtedness.
-The Operating Partnership holds substantially all the assets of the company, directly or indirectly holds the ownership interests in the company's real estate ventures, conducts the operations of the business and is structured as a partnership with no publicly-traded equity.
-Except for net proceeds from public equity issuances by American Assets Trust, Inc., which are generally contributed to the Operating Partnership in exchange for partnership units, the Operating Partnership generates the capital required by the company's business through the Operating Partnership's operations, by the Operating Partnership's direct or indirect incurrence of indebtedness or through the issuance of operating partnership units.
+American Assets Trust, Inc., directly or indirectly holds the ownership interests in American Assets Trust, Inc., directly or indirectly holds the ownership interests in American Assets Trust, Inc., real estate ventures, conducts the operations of the business and is structured as a partnership with no publicly-traded equity.
+Except for net proceeds from public equity issuances by American Assets Trust, Inc., which are generally contributed to the Operating Partnership in exchange for partnership units, the Operating Partnership's direct or indirect incurrence of indebtedness or through the issuance of operating partnership units.